Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Introduction

-With the $RIB$ estimator, we find that the realized betas have long memory auto-regressive (AR) structures (see Figure \ref{Figure-1} in Section \ref{sec-3}).
+With the $RIB$ estimator, we find that the realized betas have persistent autoregressive (AR) structures (see Figure \ref{Figure-1} in Section \ref{sec-3}).
 This result coincides with the previous literature.
-For example, some empirical studies supported this AR structure based on low-frequency stock return data \citep{engle2016dynamic, gonzalez1996time, koutmos1994time, ng1991tests}, and there are several studies that investigated the dynamics of the market beta based on the high-frequency financial data \citep{andersen2005framework, andersen2006realized, hansen2014realized}.
-In this paper, we model the daily integrated betas using the ARMA($p,q$) model to capture the long-memory AR structure and call this dynamic realized beta (DR Beta).
-Meanwhile, the proposed model illuminates low-frequency time series dynamics based on high-frequency financial data.
-To bridge the gap between the low- and high-frequency models, we introduce a spot beta process whose integrated betas satisfy the DR Beta model, using the framework of the unified GARCH-It\^o-type models \citep{kim2016unified, song2020volatility}.
-The proposed diffusion process is an extension of the unified GARCH-It\^o-type model, with the ARMA(1,1) structure being extended to the ARMA($p,q$) structure.
-This provides the rigorous mathematical background for unifying the general low-frequency time series dynamic models and the continuous diffusion processes.
-The diffusion process also allows us to investigate the proposed estimation procedures through simulation studies.
-Finally, to estimate the model parameters, we suggest a quasi-maximum likelihood estimation procedure with the robust non-parametric $RIB$ estimator.
+The literature on beta dynamics predominantly employs two approaches; modeling conditional covariance \citep{engle2016dynamic,gonzalez1996time,hansen2014realized,koutmos1994time,ng1991tests} and directly modeling conditional beta. \citet{adrian2009learning,ang2007capm,blume1971assessment} employed AR(1) structure to analyze beta dynamics based on low-frequency data, such as monthly or quarterly stock returns. \citet{andersen2006realized,becker2021memory,hollstein2016estimating} employed the class of ARFIMA structure on monthly, quarterly, and semiannual beta, estimated from 30-minute and daily returns.
+In this paper, we model the daily integrated betas using the ARMA($p,q$) model to capture the persistent AR structure and call this dynamic realized beta (DR Beta).
+To estimate the parameters of the ARMA model, we suggest a quasi-maximum likelihood estimation procedure with the robust non-parametric $RIB$ estimator.
 For example, we use $RIB$ as the proxy for the corresponding conditional expected integrated beta and employ the well-known least square loss function.
-We establish asymptotic theorems for the proposed estimation procedure and discuss how to conduct hypothesis tests.
+It is crucial to use a consistent estimator when working with the ARMA model, as measurement errors can significantly jeopardize estimation and prediction accuracy \citep{koreisha1999impact}.
+Since incorporating ultra-high-frequency data contaminated by microstructure noise is essential for obtaining consistent estimators of daily integrated beta, the analysis of these betas presents different aspects of asymptotic behavior compared to previous literature that uses at least monthly beta.
+To address these points, we establish asymptotic theorems for the proposed estimation procedure and further discuss how to conduct hypothesis tests.